—The Isley Brothers, “Who’s That Lady?”

 “Yeah, I could do that, probably will.
 But where is this story going?
 That’s what I can’t figure.
 Does the rich modern Jesus still get crucified?”

 Chip, who has been leaning back in his chair staring at the ceiling with fingers laced behind his head, rocks forward and contemplates the question.
 “Good question.
-As a rich man, He’s more likely to be taken seriously enough to be made king, or president, or something similar.
+As a rich man, He’s more likely to be taken seriously enough to be made king, or president, like that narcissistic fascist Trump, or something similar.
 But I still think he would be enough of a threat to the Romans, or whomever is standing in for the Romans in your chapter, perhaps the Bangladeshis, that he still would get crucified.
 Or maybe when the time came, he would feel he needed to masquerade as a beggar to get his message across.”

 “The great pretender.
 I like that.”